nathanssantos/svelte-ts-boilerplate/README.md

 3 - Install all the necessary extensions for VS Code:

-- Svelt for VS Code
+- Svelte for VS Code
 - Eslint
 - Prettier
 - EditorConfig